As used in the constitution and bylaws of the West Virginia Society of Professional Surveyors the following terms shall have the following meanings:

 Geographic Information Systems (GIS) Committee

 Section 2.
-The President shall appoint members to the standing committees, except the Contingency Account Committee, and each committee shall select its own chairperson.
+Excepting the Scholarship and Awards Committee, the President shall appoint members to the standing committees, except the Contingency Account Committee, and each committee shall select its own chairperson.

 Section 3.
 Each standing committee shall inform the President and Board of its activities at each quarterly board meeting in the form of a written report, or as otherwise requested by the President.
 Each standing committee shall provide a report for the annual membership meeting.